Discover Why Taipei is the #1 Place to Learn Chinese This Year

 It embraces Chinese culture with many elements of its traditional Chinese heritage found throughout the cities and countryside.

-But, at the same time, it has become one of the Asian countries in the forefront of technological and economic growth.
+But, at the same time, it is at the forefront of technological and economic growth.

 This gives you the best of both worlds and means you can delve into the past and catch a glimpse of the future!